kernel255/synassembler/README.md

 ### Who do I talk to? ###

-* Repo owner or admin
-* Other community or team contact
+* For any question contact kernel255@gmail.com